Oily Skin, Adult Acne & Hydration

 3) Bentonite, Kaoline, and Rose clays further exfoliate, absorb oil, and purify pores.

-If you'd like to review your skincare products or evaluate your skincare routine to make sure that it's accommodating to your new health journey, please email me or fill out the Eval by Email® Online Skincare Consultation form for issues with Adult Acne, Rosacea, or Skin Sensitivity.
-If you're in your 30s, 40s, and 50s and still suffer from adult acne, this service is the answer to your skincare concerns!
+If you'd like to review your skincare products or evaluate your skincare routine to make sure it's accommodating to your new health journey, please email me or check out my Eval by Email® programs for issues with Adult Acne, Rosacea, or Skin Sensitivity.
+If you're in your 30s, 40s, and 50s and still suffer from adult acne, these programs have been created specially for you!

 No comments: